cavearr/icecrystal/examples/I2C/LCD/readme.md

 We also leave the light input pin at 1 and in more advanced examples we will see how to handle it.
 It can be used to attract attention with blinks, and in the same way, to give effect in a "Game Over" :)

+# Commands

+In the "Examples" folder there is an example that allows executing the "CLS" command through the "escape" key.
+This command has the value "01".
+Once you see how this command works, you can try changing the value "01" to any of the values listed just below.
+The CLS command is a visually direct command, but there are others that change the writing mode and it is from its execution that what we continue to write changes the behavior.

+### Commands to LCD instruction register

+01: Clear screen.
+CLS
+02: Put cursor at position (0,0)
+04: Move the cursor to the left.
+06: Move the cursor to the right.
+05: Right horizontal scroll.
+When you send this command, the next thing you type will scroll all the way to the right.
+07: Left horizontal scroll.
+When you send this command, the next thing you type will scroll all the way to the left.
+0E: Screen on, the cursor is a low dash without flashing.
+08: Screen off.
+Everything disappears.
+0C: Turn off the cursor.
+It allows writing but there is no cursor.
+0F: LCD ON, cursor ON

+38: 2 lines and 5×7 matrix (???)
+3C: Activate second line (???)

+8n: Go directly to position n = (0..F) of the first line.
+Cn: Go directly to position n = (0..F) of the second line.

 Log: https://groups.google.com/g/fpga-wars-explorando-el-lado-libre/c/KCSp2DxaKBw